LenneDalben/StardewValleyModsGPL/[CP] Pelican Town Potluck/README.md

 ||Compatibility||

-Pelican Town Potluck has built-in compatibility with <a href="https://www.nexusmods.com/stardewvalley/mods/2612">Immersive Festival Dialog by tangeriney</a> and <a href="https://www.nexusmods.com/stardewvalley/mods/7286">Ridgeside Valley (RSV)</a>.
+Pelican Town Potluck has built-in compatibility with <a href="https://www.nexusmods.com/stardewvalley/mods/2612">Immersive Festival Dialog by tangeriney</a> and <a href="https://www.nexusmods.com/stardewvalley/mods/7286">Ridgeside Village (RSV)</a>.
 For RSV, the compatibility applies to the latest version as well as the Android version!

 If you're interested in adding a compatibility patch for your mod (say you make custom NPCs or dialog mods), it's easy enough to do!
 I personally searched the RSV and Immersive Festival Dialog mod folders for the word Luau using VS Code to easily see where the word was used.
 Then I modified the relevant dialog lines in my mod and made sure the Target matched the location of the line.
 For more informal speech I just used Potluck.
 For RSV adults, I had them refer to it by the full name, Pelican Town Potluck, since they're from out of town.